TagoreNand/aiml-showcase-project/README.md

 This project is intentionally designed to be:
 - **runnable locally**
-- **easy to explain in interviews**
 - **architecturally extensible**
 - **advanced enough to showcase senior-level thinking**

-For a stronger portfolio version, the next step would be integrating:
+The next step would be integrating:
 - OCR for scanned PDFs
 - LLM-backed extraction
 - vector database retrieval